OpenCodeList Specification¶

 A JSON string.
 The following additional schema properties are available:

-: A JSON string with a regular expression that must always match the values in this column.
-The regular expression syntax follows JavaScript (ECMAScript 2024 specification) and is used in JSON Schema.language
+minLength: A JSON number in theintegerformat, specifying the minimum allowable number of characters.maxLength: A JSON number in theintegerformat, specifying the maximum allowable number of characters.pattern: A JSON string with a regular expression that must always match the values in this column.
+The regular expression syntax follows JavaScript (ECMAScript 2024 specification) and is used in JSON Schema.language: A JSON string indicating the language of the contents in this column.
+This MUST be an IETF BCP 47 language tag.

 enum¶